Lucas-C/ludochaordic/content/2024-04-15-setting-up-linters-in-gitlab-ci-for-c-and-groovy-jenkins-code.md

 It can be used to perform static code analysis on [Jenkins pipelines](https://www.jenkins.io/doc/book/pipeline/).

-Because [executing CodeNarc from the command-line](https://codenarc.org/codenarc-command-line.html#executing-codenarc-from-the-command-line) is not so simple, I find easier to use [Gradle](https://gradle.org/) and its dedicated plugin to execute CodeNarc:
+Because [executing CodeNarc from the command-line](https://codenarc.org/codenarc-command-line.html#executing-codenarc-from-the-command-line) is not so simple, I find it easier to use [Gradle](https://gradle.org/) and its dedicated plugin to execute CodeNarc:

 ```yaml
 groovy-linter: